blundey/grepinator/README.md

 	all          - Run all filters and blacklists and BLOCK daemon       - Run Grepinator in daemon mode (no output) filters      - Run filters and BLOCK
 	blacklists   - Update and block blacklisted IP's only.
-Should only be ran once a day. log          - Run filters and LOG only.
-(No blocking occurs) status       - Show status of whats been blocked reset        - Clear the database of logged IP's stop         - Stop the daemon
+Should only be ran once a day log          - Run filters and LOG only.
+(No blocking occurs) status [n]   - Show status of whats been blocked. n = number of lines to display reset        - Clear the database of logged IP's stop         - Stop the daemon
-	top          - Show table of blocked ip's in realtime version      - Show version
+	top [n]      - Show table of blocked IP's in realtime. n = number of lines to display version      - Show version

 ┌──(root💀zombie)-[~/grepinator]
 └─# ./grepinator.sh all